Merveille Goblet

-Merveille Goblet (born 20 November 1994) is a Belgian footballer who plays as a goalkeeper.
+Merveille Goblet (born 20 November 1994) is a Belgian footballer who plays as a goalkeeper for Knokke.

 Club career

 Goblet is a youth exponent from Standard Liège.
 He played on loan for AFC Tubize during the season 2013/14 and 2014/15.
 In 2015, he joined Waasland-Beveren.
 On 3 October 2015, he made his Belgian Pro League debut with Waasland-Beveren against Sint-Truiden.

+On 8 May 2023, Royal Knokke announced the signing of Goblet, from the upcoming season, on a two-year contract with an option to extend it.

 International career

 Goblet is Belgian-born of Congolese descent, and is a youth international for Belgium.